genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/07_run-the-application.md

     - linux
 ---

 You have a choice of how you run the application.
 The instructions on this page are for using WSL/CentOS.
-If you prefer to use Docker as your environment, there are [separate instructions](/getting-started/quick-start/run-the-application-docker/).
+If you prefer to use Docker (highly recommended) as your environment, there are [separate instructions](../../../getting-started/quick-start/run-the-application-docker/).

 Before you start, make sure that:

 - you have a user with the name of the application (alpha)
 - foundationdb is running (if it is not, run `systemctl start foundationdb` from Centos07)

-If that's OK, you can deploy the server.
+After both of the steps are completed you can deploy the server.

 ## Deploying to the server

-1. First, we need to configure our genesis home, distribution and user.
+1. First, we need to configure our Genesis home, distribution and user.
 Add the following fields to the **gradle.properties** under **alpha/server/jvm**:

 ```shell
 genesis-home=/home/alpha/run